RichardRosenblat/aeloria_worldbuilding/content/index.md

 ## [[Aeloria]]'s Future
 This journey is just beginning, with grand plans for [[Aeloria]]'s future.
 It's not just a blog; it's a stepping stone to further adventures.
 The goal is to expand this world over the years, turning it into a rich and immersive Dungeons & Dragons setting.
 Perhaps there will be books, stories, and realms yet undiscovered.

-## Embracing the Art of Words with a Robotic Assistant
+## Embracing the Art of Worldbuilding with a Robotic Assistant
 In the expansive realm of [[Aeloria]], crafting narratives is both an art and a challenge.
 As the maker of this world, I use AI as a silent collaborator, refining and structuring my thoughts into coherent texts.

 ## The Nexus of Adventure: [[Aeloria]]'s Centers